Spina Bifida Treatment & Management

 Bowel Management

 Abnormal anal sphincter function and anorectal sensation are associated with myelomeningocele involving spinal segments S2-S4.
 Many individuals with myelomeningocele, therefore, do not have the sensation and control needed to defecate volitionally.
 The result is bowel incontinence, often with related problems of constipation and impaction.
-Fecal incontinence can become a serious barrier in attending school, obtaining employment, or sustaining an intimate relationship.
+Fecal incontinence can become a serious barrier to attending school, obtaining employment, or sustaining an intimate relationship.

 Assisted bowel programs designed to empty the bowels regularly can establish social continence and prevent constipation.
 Patients are guided to develop a regimen for bowel movements, usually on a daily or every-other-day basis.
 These programs typically attempt to take advantage of the gastrocolic reflex by timing the bowel movement after a meal, typically breakfast or dinner.

 Some patients are able to use the Valsalva maneuver to defecate, but some may need the assistance of digital stimulation, a stimulant suppository, and/or an expansion enema.
-Use of these techniques can help to achieve proper timing of the bowel movement and complete evacuation.
+Use of these techniques can help the patient to achieve proper timing of the bowel movement and complete evacuation.
 A high-fiber diet, sometimes in combination with use of stool softeners, may help to optimize stool size and consistency.

 Individualized programs are necessary for proper bowel management, given the different manifestations of defecation dysfunction seen in patients with myelomeningocele.
 Consistency of the routine is extremely important for avoidance of accidents.
 Behavior modification and biofeedback techniques have increased success in achieving bowel continence in some children with myelomeningocele.